Garter snake: Taxonomy

-Habitat

-Garter snakes are present throughout most of North America.
+Distribution and habitat

+Native to North and Central America, species in the genus Thamnophis can be found in all of the lower 48 United States, and all of the Canadian provinces.
+They are found from the subarctic plains of west-central Canada east through Ontario and Quebec; from Atlantic Canada and south to Florida, across the southern and central U.S. into the arid regions of the southwest and Mexico, Guatemala and south to the neotropics and Costa Rica.

+Garter snakes are not originally native to the eastern Canadian island of Newfoundland, but have been breeding there in the wild and gradually spreading since at least 2010.
+It is unknown how they reached the island, probably accidentally via hay shipments or as escaped pets.

 Their wide distribution is due to their varied diets and adaptability to different habitats, with varying proximity to water.
 However, in the western part of North America these snakes are more aquatic than in the eastern portion.
 Garter snakes live in a variety of habitats, including forests, woodlands, fields, grasslands and lawns, but never far from water, often an adjacent wetland, stream or pond.
 This reflects the fact that amphibians are a large part of their diet.
 Garter snakes are often found near small ponds with tall weeds.